-Ministry Formation is required for all full-time students (an eight semester minimum).
+Ministry Formation is required for all students intending to graduate (a two-semester minimum for the one-year certificate, a four-semester minimum for the associate degree, and an eight-semester minimum for the bachelor's degree).
 If a student transfers in from a different college, the student will participate each semester until graduation.
-It is optional for part-time students; however, if part-time students desire to graduate, at some point, they will need to complete two semesters of Ministry Formation.
 Detailed expectations and requirements of Ministry Formation can be found in the Ministry Formation Handbook provided to all students upon enrollment at FBCI.